Cleaner Diesel Emmisions

 Impact of 2010 regulations

-The new EPA regulations have caused some operational impact and price increases, but the SCR systems also improve fuel efficiency by up to 7%.
+The new regulations have caused some operational impact and price increases, but the SCR systems also improve fuel efficiency by up to 7%.
 These savings on fuel, plus the systems’ light weights and ease of operation, make SCR systems cost effective in the long run.
 SCR systems automatically shut down when DEF levels fall below a certain level.
 This causes the engine to not start and could leave drivers stranded if they don’t have a backup supply of DEF available.
 So far the distribution system has been adequate and this hasn’t been a problem.

 Future of SCR systems and DEF

-No one likes the hassle and price increases that go with new environmental regulations, but the impact of the 2010 EPA regulations on NOx should be fairly minimal on the diesel industry.
+No one likes the hassle and price increases that go with new environmental regulations, but the impact of the 2010 regulations on NOx should be fairly minimal on the diesel industry.
 The SCR systems do an excellent job of reducing NOx emissions and their operating costs are more than canceled out by the increased fuel efficiency they provide.
 The durability and performance of SCR systems over time is unknown, but with their simple design and scarcity of moving parts the systems will likely provide reliable environmental benefits for years.

 Check Also